 F. Promises to Give - Contributions are recognized when a donor makes an unconditional promise to give to the Organization.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Unconditional promises to give are recognized as assets and revenues.
-As of June 30, 2022 and 2021, there were no conditional promises to give.
+As of June 30, 2023 and 2022, there were no promises to give.